wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 ##### handleForceInv()

-Method `handleForceInv()` aims at invalidating a block of given address regardless of its coherence state, and the response message from the upper level does not carry data.
+Method `handleForceInv()` aims at invalidating a block of given address regardless of its coherence state, and the response message to the lower level does not carry data.
 Note that this may not be correct, since if the block is in `M` state, then the data in the lower level is stale, and data from the current level is still necessary for correctness.
 This function is used to implement recursive invalidation, required for maintaining inclusiveness, when a block from